marlon-becker/calendar-manager/README.md

 # Calendar Manager APP

-> Small calendar APP created with Ruby on Rails for the Backend and React for the Backend
+Small calendar APP created with Ruby on Rails for the Backend and React for the Backend

-> For seek of simplicity in the test both parts are in the same repository
+For simplicity in the test app both parts are in the same repository

 > Backend /server

 > Frontend /client

 # Local Usage

-After cloning the repository:
+After cloning the repository...

 ## Setup Ruby on Rails Backend